johannesjh/favagtk/CONTRIBUTING.md

 ## Setting up a Development Environment

-Simply clone this project in GNOME Builder.
+Simply clone this project in GNOME Builder and hit the build and run buttons.

-The project includes two build configurations:

-- `org.gnome.gitlab.johannesjh.favagtk.devel.json`
-  for quicker development builds, and
-- `org.gnome.gitlab.johannesjh.favagtk.json`
-  for release builds.

-To choose a build configuration in GNOME Builder, switch to the "Build Preferences" surface (e.g., using the dropdown button in the top left corner of the window), select the desired build configuration and click the "Make Active" button.

 ## Build Options